sentenz/convention/guideline/software-development-guide.md

 # Software Development Guide

-Software development refers to the design, documentation, programming, testing, and ongoing maintenance of a software deliverable.
+Software development involves the design, documentation, programming, testing, and ongoing maintenance of a software deliverable.
 The combination of these steps are used to create a workflow pipeline, a sequence of steps that when followed produce high-quality software deliverables.
 This pipeline is known as the software development lifecycle.

 - [Lifecycle](#lifecycle)
   - [Concept](#concept)